MaryamSameen/IoT_Labs/Lab_9(Things Speak1)/README.md

 In thing2.py give your own read,write API, edit your channel ID in the url.
 It will show alert in Cloud on High Temperature.
 Added visalization Correlation graph on dashboard.

+Error: Correlation Graph error not showing value on my dashboard